 Tuesday: Use books and/or the internet to research the animals

 Wednesday: Make the table and graph

 However, if your child’s interest level is high enough, you can condense the material into a shorter amount of time.
 It would be feasible to conduct the Backyard Buddies investigation within one entire day, however with most of the other animal investigations, your child will need more time.
 Usually a week will be sufficient.

-Get the Backyard Buddies Video Lesson for FREE!
+Get a Backyard Buddies Video Lesson for FREE!

-I want to share the Backyard Buddies lesson with you for FREE!
+I want to share a Backyard Buddies video with you for FREE!
 All you need to do is enter your email address in the form below, and I will send the link to you right away.
 I can’t wait for you and your child to work together to learn about animals that live right by your home.

 Enter your email address below for a free science video and updates from EI4K!